hypo69/hypo/docs/gemini/out/en/explainer/src/templates/_examples/header.md

 **Dependencies Analysis:**

-The mermaid diagram illustrates how the code establishes dependencies.
+The mermaid diagram illuStartes how the code establishes dependencies.
 The `src` directory (and subdirectories) are crucial for the modules to be imported.
 The structure `src.suppliers`, `src.product`, `src.category`, `src.utils.jjson`, `src.logger`, `src.utils.string` signifies a well-organized package structure, enabling clear module separation and reuse.

 ## <explanation>